Kubernetes (Helm)

 ray_address: ray-cluster-ray-head

-chevron-rightUse externally managed Kubernetes Secrets (optional)hashtag
+<summary>Use externally managed Kubernetes Secrets (optional)</summary>

-By default, the chart creates backend-secret and core-secret from your Helm values.
+By default, the chart creates `backend-secret` and `core-secret` from your Helm values.

 If you want to bring your own Secrets (for example via an external secrets manager), set: